 Center for Breakthroughs

-Alexander Belser, Ph.D. is a Clinical Research Fellow at Yale University, where he supervises therapists in training.
-At Yale, Dr. Belser is Co-Investigator of two trials of psilocybin-treatment for OCD and depression.
-He also teaches graduate school at New York University's Department of Applied Psychology.
+Alexander Belser, Ph.D. is the Chief Clinical Officer of Cybin and was previously a Clinical Research Fellow at Yale University, where he supervised therapists in training.
+At Yale, Dr. Belser is Co-Investigator of a trial of psilocybin-treatment for OCD.
+He also taught graduate school at New York University's Department of Applied Psychology.
 Learn more about Alex's approach and credentials here.

 Change is Integral

 Most people who come to us are looking to make a real change in their lives.
 Many have been disappointed with previous therapy or coaching experiences.
 We offer something different.

 Change is integral.
 The Center for Breakthroughs offers a transformative approach with evidence-based technical guidance for the whole person: body, mind and soul.

 We will work together using thorough inquiry and comprehensive assessments tailored to your objectives and working style.
 There are no half-baked exercises, no corny coaching, and no gimmicks.
 You will make tangible gains toward your goals within 28 days.

 Our clients report enhanced vitality, more fulfilling relationships, and greater professional success.
 Real breakthroughs are possible.